USD to PKR Rate Today: What Drives Pakistan's Exchange Rate

 Introduction

-Impact of IMF Program and PKR Weakening
+Impact of IMF Program on PKR and Weakening PKR Implications

 Frequently Asked Questions